stoopfrench/RESTful_Movie_API_Node/readme.md

 	Returns a list of ALL the years in the database in numerical order (ascending).

 	Options:
-		Sort by number of movies in each year (descending) - http://localhost:8080/year?sort=movies
+		Sort by number of movies that came out each year (descending) - http://localhost:8080/year?sort=movies

 **Search by Year**